baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches.md

 ## Examples from Spurgeon

-You can see this system at work in Charles Spurgeon's autobiography.
+You can see this system still at work in Charles Spurgeon's autobiography, a century and a half later.

 Spurgeon's invitation to preach at New Park Street came from a "London deacon."
 He corresponded with the deacon, and the deacon arranged a boarding house, in Queen's Square, Bloomsbury.
 After the sermon, the presiding deacon immediately offered Spurgeon a six-month engagement, confident that the congregation would back him at the next business meeting.
 (370).
 The resolution that passed instructed the deacons to communicate the offer and "make the necessary arrangements" for compensation.

 At the end of Chapter 32, Spurgeon said the crowds at his London pastorate were growing, and he wanted a bigger building.
 But he had to convince his deacons, and he did so through preaching:

 > “By faith, the walls of Jericho fell down; and by faith, this wall at the back shall come down, too.”
 An aged and prudent deacon, in somewhat domineering terms, observed to me, at the close of the sermon, “Let us never hear of that again.”
 “What do you mean?”
 I inquired; “you will hear no more about it when it is done, and therefore the sooner you set about doing it, the better.”

 Spurgeon convinced the church, which asked the Deacons to construct an addition.
 But then Spurgeon says legal problems caused a delay; the properties involved were on different Trusts, and the "Charities Commission" had to get involved.